mizzioisf/openhospital-client/README.md

 - select "Unblock"
 - right click on **oh.ps1** and select "Run with Powershell"
 - choose among available options
-- to start Open Hospital with legacy batch file (old oh.bat), open a cmd.exe window and run **.\oh.bat -legacymode**
+- to start Open Hospital with legacy batch file (old oh.bat), open cmd.exe and run **.\oh.bat -legacymode**

-The script offers an interactive menu that can be used to setup and choose how to run Open Hospital Client.
+The script offers an interactive menu that can be used to setup and choose how to run Open Hospital.
 Tested on Windows 10 x64.

 # Default directory structure

-We don't need to have or pack empty directories anymore: the scripts takes care of creating everything. iEverything is also parametric and user adjustable in the script.
+The scripts takes care of creating all the need data directories and configuration files Everything is also parametric and user adjustable in the script with variables.
 The default is now clean, simple and **common to all distros:**

 ```